-All employees are paid monthly.
+All professional and salaried employees are paid monthly.
+Hourly employees are paid semimonthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.
-Employees are responsible for regularly reviewing the accuracy of their pay statement.
+Employees are responsible for regularly reviewing the accuracy of their pay statement and should contact the business office if they have any questions.